alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 as highly-performant fuzzers, even though they are expressed in a higher-level language that is easier to write in and reason about.

-Alternatively, the reviewer may also be asking about the gap between standard PBT generators and fuzzers that use mutation, coverage feedback, and other techniques to obtain interesting inputs.
-Allegro doesn't directly impact these kinds of approaches, although ideas in papers like _Coverage Guided Property-Based Testing_ and _Parsing Randomness_ may provide paths forward in those domains as well.

-Or (covering all the bases we can think of :-) the reviewer might be wondering about the gap between the "cheap but generic" generators that Haskell QuickCheck can synthesize automatically from the types of the data being generated and the hand-build generators that sophisticated users write to achieve maximum testing effectiveness.
-This gap can be arbitrarily large, so it probably can't pbe closed in general, but there has been a ton of work already on _generating good generators_ automatically from formal descriptions of test data satisfying given preconditions, and we believe there is much more to do in this direction.
+In case the reviewer had another question in mind, we answer some alternate interpretations below the fold.

 ## Reviewer C inquires if the staged generators are syntactically similar to their unstaged counterparts, and asks for clarification about the term "semantically identical"

-Indeed, the staged and unstaged generators are syntactically very similar, modulo some extra cruft required by MetaOCaml and Scala to write staged code.
+Indeed, the staged and unstaged generators are syntactically very similar, modulo some extra cruft required by MetaOCaml and Scala to write staged code --- we give a full example of a generator in its staged and unstaged forms at the bottom of this response.

 By "semantically identical" we mean that, given the same random seed, both produce the same outputs.
 This ensures that our speedups come